Problem Description

 Space and Time Complexity

-Time Complexity: O(n + m), where n is the number of computers and m is the number of connections.
-Space Complexity: O(n), for storing the graph and visited nodes.
+Time Complexity: O(n + m) where m is the number of connections.
+Space Complexity: O(n) for storing the parent array of the Union-Find structure.

 Solution